 Welcome to the BlueBreeze puppy page.
 I am sure there are many things you want to know and I hope I can answer some of those questions with what I present below.

-It maybe of interest to you, to know that there are regularly over 5,000 hits on Google, every single month in Australia, for “Golden Retriever Puppies for sale.”
+It may be of interest for you to know that there are regularly over 5,000 hits on Google, every single month in Australia, for “Golden Retriever Puppies for sale.”
 This means you are wanting to buy a puppy from a breed that is highly regarded.
-BlueBreeze have no puppies available until the end of 2018.
-We DO NOT run a waiting list, we will update this page when we have puppies available and advertise on Dogzonline.
+While BlueBreeze do sell puppies interstate, we will not put puppies on flights during the high heat of the Australian summer and we DO NOT sell our puppies to overseas buyers.

 A few days prior to the babies being born I move in with mum and sleep beside her and the whelping box until the babies are 10-14 days old.
 I am there to help mum with the delivery of every puppy, which are most often born in the middle of the night.

 At 4 weeks of age mum & her babies are moved out of the whelping box to the puppy house.
 Here they can play to their hearts content and obviously have a much greater area to explore.
-We do not separate mum from her babies, unless she tells us she wants some time away.
-We also allow mum to feed her babies for as long as she has milk, which is usually 6-7 weeks.
+I do not separate mum from her babies, unless she tells me she wants some time away.
+I also allow mum to feed her babies for as long as she has milk, which is usually 6-7 weeks.
 Once the babies move to the puppy house we take weekly photo’s of them putting them in the gallery section of our website, so our puppy buyers can see the development of the babies through until the day they depart.

 At 8 weeks of age the babies are ready to go to their forever homes.
 On the day they are due to depart we arrange appointment times for each of the “pre-approved” puppy buyers.
 The new owners come and choose their puppy.
 We bath the baby and complete the paperwork, answering any questions you have along the way.

-A day or two after the puppy has left it’s birth home, I make contact with every new owner to “have a chat,” answer any more questions and ensure the puppy has settled into the new home.
+A day or two after the puppy has left BlueBreeze, I make contact with every new owner to “check in,” answer any more questions and ensure the puppy has settled into the new home.

-As a registered professional breeder, my responsibility to my puppies doesn’t end the day they depart.
-I am available to my puppy buyers for the life of the dog, to assist you in anyway, answer any questions you may have as time goes on.
+As a registered responsible breeder, my responsibility to my puppies doesn’t end the day they depart.
+I am available to my puppy buyers for the life of the dog, to assist you in anyway, answer any questions you may have as time passes.

 Most puppy buyers will visit us at least twice.
-The first visit is a “meet and greet,” where you get to meet us, the puppies and the parents of the puppies, and we get to meet you.
-Should that meeting go well, then the potential new puppy buyer moves to an “approved” status.
-The second visit is when you come and select your puppy & take the him or her home.
+The first visit is a “meet and greet,” as described in “the buying process” above.
+The second visit is when you come, select your puppy and take him or her home.
 You are welcome to visit as often as you wish after the puppies are born.
-BlueBreeze do not take deposits for puppies.

 When you buy a BlueBreeze puppy you get:

-BlueBreeze puppies are sold to show, obedience, agility & retrieving homes as well as pet homes.
+BlueBreeze puppies are sold to show, obedience, agility and retrieving homes as well as pet homes.
 If you are interested in any of these K9 activities please let us know so we can send you some more information.
-If you are after a Main Register puppy then you need to be honest and up front with me from the beginning of your inquiries, telling me you want a Main Register puppy on the day you pick up your puppy will not get you what you want.
-(A Main Register puppy is one that can be entered in conformation shows and can be bred with.
-In NSW it’s also referred to as the Blue Register.)
+If you are after a Main Register puppy then you need to be honest and up front with us from the beginning of your enquiry, telling us you want a Main Register puppy on the day you pick up your puppy will not get you what you want.
+A Main Register puppy is one that can be entered in conformation shows and can be bred with.
+In NSW it’s also referred to as the Blue Register.

-We would appreciate that when you inquire about our puppies that you do so via phone or email.
-As there is quite a lot of information to send you, so we will not respond to text messages.
+We would appreciate that when you enquire about our puppies, you do so via phone or email.
+We will not respond to text messages.